syncfusion-content/maui-docs/MAUI/Effects-View/Overview.md

 documentation: ug
 ---

+N> After `Volume 1 2025 (Mid of March 2025)`, updates, bug fixes, and feature enhancements for this control will no longer be available in the Syncfusion package.
+Please switch to the `Syncfusion Toolkit for .NET MAUI` for continued support.
+For a smooth transition refer this [migration document](https://help.syncfusion.com/maui-toolkit/migration).

 # .NET MAUI Effects View (SfEffectsView) Overview

 The Effects View is a container control that provides modern effects like ripple, selection, scaling, and rotation.
 Users can render these effects using the touch interactions such as touch down, touch up, long press, and also by calling the APIs.